veerbia/go-compiler/README.md

 **Generation Order**
-Now our project is going to take a different path from the Interpreter, now se don't have our REPL to see the results in a fast cycle.
+Now our project is going to take a different path from the Interpreter, now see don't have our REPL to see the results in a fast cycle.
 This is the actual Generation order for our compiler.
 ![Generation Order](Generation-order.PNG)